About Eastwood Psychologists

-At Eastwood Psychologists, Allison provides psychological assessment, psychotherapy and counselling to children and adolescents under the direct supervision of Dr. Adrienne Eastwood, PhD, C. Psych and Dr. John Eastwood PhD, C. Psych for her registration as a Psychological Associate with the College of Psychologists of Ontario.
-She offers individual therapy to address prevalent mental health concerns including anxiety, depression, and behaviour problems, using a variety of therapeutic approaches.
+At Eastwood Psychologists, Allison provides psychological assessment, as well as counselling to children and adolescents to address mental health concerns and to promote resilience, self-regulation and personal competency.
 Allison also offers school consultation and psycho-educational coaching for children, adolescents and their families, from a base of knowledge and skills regarding learning disabilities, developmental disabilities, ADHD, and autism.
-She is also available for in-home, in-school, and community based training for parents, teachers, and community partners on academic and learning skills development, differentiating instruction, and individual program planning and accommodations.

 Michele Palk MSW, RSW, M.Psy.

 With Master of Social Worker and Master of Psychology degrees, Michele Palk specializes in providing psychoeducational and psychological assessment and therapy services to children, adolescents, and adults experiencing diverse strengths and needs.